 Price Rule.
-The Company was provided 180 calendar days, or until February 8, 2016, to regain compliance with the Minimum Bid Price Rule by February 8, 2016.
+The Company was provided 180 calendar days, or until February 8, 2016, to regain compliance with the Minimum Bid Price Rule.
+The Company was unable to regain compliance with the Minimum Bid Price Rule by February 8, 2016.
 The NASDAQ determination to grant the second compliance period was based on the Company meeting the continued listing requirement for market value of publicly held shares and all other applicable requirements for initial listing on The NASDAQ Capital Market, with the exception of the bid price requirement, and the Company's written notice of its intention to cure the deficiency during the second compliance period by effecting a reverse stock split, if necessary.